Ayala Malls Manila Bay

 Ayala Malls Manila Bay (formerly Ayala Malls Bay Area) is a large shopping mall in Metro Manila, developed by Ayala Malls, a wholly owned subsidiary of Ayala Corporation.
 Opened on September 26, 2019, it is the first and only Ayala Mall in Parañaque.
-It is located in the Aseana City township development, close to PAGCOR's Entertainment City and archrival mall SM Mall of Asia in Central Business Park I of Bay City.
-With a total floor area measuring 400000 m2, it is the largest Ayala Mall and the fifth largest shopping mall in the Philippines, tied with Festival Mall.
+It is located in the Aseana City township development in Bay City, a reclamation area on Manila Bay.
+With a total floor area measuring 400000 m2, it is the largest Ayala Mall and the sixth largest shopping mall in the Philippines, tied with Festival Alabang.